 The toilet at Red Cliffs has no door and is generally know as the “toilet with a view” as you have a beautiful view over Mozambique and the Usuthu river which forms the border between South Africa and Mozambique.
 Red Cliffs is the place where the Usuthu river has carved its way through a dune of red sand on its way to the sea.

-After spending a couple of minutes at Red Cliffs we slowly work our way back to camp via the Mgagabuleni and Mjanshi routes.
+After spending a couple of minutes at Red Cliffs we slowly worked our way back to camp via the Mgagabuleni and Mjanshi routes.

-The roads in Ndumo is in a terrible state.
-During previous visits the roads was in a good condition and accessible with 4×2 vehicles.
+The roads in Ndumo were in a terrible state.
+During previous visits the roads were in a good condition and accessible with 4×2 vehicles.
 Now you need a 4×4 for most of the roads.

-We arrive back at camp just after the Reception has closed.
+We arrived back at camp just after the Reception had closed.
 Lucky for us we met Chris on his way out about 2 kilometers before the camp gate.
-He informed us that our permits for Kosi Mouth would be ready for the next day and can be collected from the Kosi Bay Office of the Parks Board.
-He confirmed that he will arrange with the gate to let us out early morning.
+He informed us that our permits for Kosi Mouth would be ready for the next day and could be collected from the Kosi Bay Office of the Parks Board.
+He confirmed that he would arrange with the gate to let us out early morning.

-Back at camp we finalized our planning for the next couple of days which includes a visit to Kosi Mouth, Tembe Elephant Park and a sunset drive in Ndumo.
+Back at camp we finalized our planning for the next couple of days which would include a visit to Kosi Mouth, Tembe Elephant Park and a sunset drive in Ndumo.